ValeGottardello/tictactoe/README.md

 * It allows users to log their names.
 * It keeps track of the players score.
 * It allows players to restart the game allowing them to change their names.
-* It displays when a player wins and when neither wins.
+* It displays when a player wins and when neither wins, updating the scores.
-* It keeps track of the players turns.
+* It keeps track of the players turns, and display the name with animation.
-* It display animations when the page is reset, and when the button is clicked.
+* It display animations when the page is reset, and when the button are clicked.

 ## Link to the game:
 Find my Tic-Tac-Toe game [here](https://valegottardello.github.io/tictactoe/).